Ashoka: Symbols

-Inscriptions
+Inscriptions and rock-edicts

 The edicts of Ashoka are a collection of 33 inscriptions on the Pillars of Ashoka, as well as boulders and cave walls, issued during his reign.
 These inscriptions are dispersed throughout modern-day Pakistan and India, and represent the first tangible evidence of Buddhism.
-The edicts describe in detail the first wide expansion of Buddhism through the sponsorship of one of the most powerful kings of Indian history, offering more information about Ashoka's proselytism, moral precepts, religious precepts, and his notions of social and animal welfare.
+The edicts describe in detail the first wide expansion of Buddhism through the sponsorship of one of the most powerful kings of Indian history, offering more information about Ashoka's proselytism, moral precepts, religious precepts and his notions of social and animal welfare.

 Before Ashoka, the royal communications appear to have been written on perishable materials such as palm leaves, birch barks, cotton cloth, and possibly wooden boards.
 While Ashoka's administration would have continued to use these materials, Ashoka also had his messages inscribed on rock edicts.
 Ashoka probably got the idea of putting up these inscriptions from the neighbouring Achaemenid empire.
 It is likely that Ashoka's messages were also inscribed on more perishable materials, such as wood, and sent to various parts of the empire.
 None of these records survive now.

 Scholars are still attempting to analyse both the expressed and implied political ideas of the Edicts (particularly in regard to imperial vision), and make inferences pertaining to how that vision was grappling with problems and political realities of a "virtually subcontinental, and culturally and economically highly variegated, 3rd century BCE Indian empire.
 Nonetheless, it remains clear that Ashoka's Inscriptions represent the earliest corpus of royal inscriptions in the Indian subcontinent, and therefore prove to be a very important innovation in royal practices."

 Most of Ashoka's inscriptions are written in a mixture of various Prakrit dialects, in the Brahmi script.

 Several of Ashoka's inscriptions appear to have been set up near towns, on important routes, and at places of religious significance.
 Many of the inscriptions have been discovered in hills, rock shelters, and places of local significance.
 Various theories have been put forward about why Ashoka or his officials chose such places, including that they were centres of megalithic cultures, were regarded as sacred spots in Ashoka's time, or that their physical grandeur may be symbolic of spiritual dominance.
 Ashoka's inscriptions have not been found at major cities of the Maurya empire, such as Pataliputra, Vidisha, Ujjayini, and Taxila.